Ashish110110/MLOps/Project/workflow_orchestration/README.md

 Blocks are a primitive within Prefect that enable the storage of configuration and provide an interface for interacting with external systems.
 Blocks are useful for configuration that needs to be shared across flow runs and between flows.

+**Prefect Agents and Work Queues**

+Agents and work queues bridge the Prefect Orion orchestration environment with a user’s execution environment.
+When a deployment creates a flow run, it is submitted to a specific work queue for scheduling.
+Agents running in the execution environment poll their respective work queues for new runs to execute.
+Work queues are automatically created whenever they are referenced by either a deployment or an agent.

 ***********************************************************************************************************************************************************************

 Before running any commands, **please create a S3 bucket in your AWS account**.
 The script will save data files to this S3 bucket.